RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 - [x] body field do not work well with well-known-types
 - [x] UpdateBook: field mask did not remove path params
 - [x] ErrorWithDetails: throw error with details
+- [x] PostOneofEnum: post body only contain one enum field do not work well: protoc-gen-grpc-gateway do not support: force to use enum number.

 ### low priority TODO:
 - [ ] GetRepeatedQuery: path param do not work well with repeated